What is Normal?

 ·Liquid anti-microbial or germicidal soap.

 Cleaning Instructions for Body Piercings

-1.WASH your hands thoroughly prior to cleaning, or touching on or near your piercing.
+1.WASH your hands thoroughly prior to cleaning or touching on or near your piercing.

 2.SALINE soak at least two to three times daily.
 Simply invert a cup of warm saline solution over the area to form a vacuum for a few minutes.
 The longer you soak, the better.
-For certain placements, it may be easier to apply using fresh gauze of a cottonwool saturated in saline solution.
+For certain placements, it may be easier to apply using fresh gauze of a cotton wool saturated in saline solution.
 A brief rinse will remove any residue.

 3.SOAP no more than once or twice a day.
-While showering, lather up a pearl size drop of the soak to clean the jewelry and the piercing.
+While showering, lather up a pearl size drop of the soap to clean the jewelry and the piercing.
 Leave the cleanser on the piercing no more than thirty seconds, then rinse thoroughly to remove all traces of the soap from the piercing.